ArduPilot/MethodicConfigurator/BLOG.md

 Repeat the steps from section 2.5.1 to edit and upload the `10_gnss.param` file

+## 2.12 Initial attitude PID gains (vehicle size dependent)

+Propeller size has a big influence on the vehicle dynamics, this adapts controller response to it.

+Repeat the steps from section 2.5.1 to edit and upload the `11_initial_atc.param` file

 When asked *Should the FC values now be copied to the 12_mp_setup_mandatory_hardware.param file?* select `No` and close the *ArduPilot Methodic Configurator* software.

-## 2.12 Configure "Mandatory Hardware" Parameters
+## 2.13 Configure "Mandatory Hardware" Parameters

 Open Mission Planner, connect to the flight controller and select `SETUP >> Mandatory Hardware` and work yourself through all the submenus as described below. **DO NOT SKIP ANY STEP**.